 - Only applicable to home owners.
 The programme involves different fees, mortgage insurance premium and interest.
 Early cancellation of the loan would mean repaying all the debts.

 - An investment product to mitigate inflation risks.
-The bond has a tenor of three years, and pays interest every six months at a rate linked to the local inflation, subject to a minimum rate of 2%.
+The bond has a tenor of three years, and pays interest every six months at a rate linked to the local inflation, subject to a minimum interest rate.

 - The tenor of the bond is short and cannot provide a long term and steady income for retirement that could last for 20 years or longer.
 It is only available at initial public offering, and the allotted amount could be very limited.